95% LVR home loans

 Are there any risks with these mortgages?

-Aside from LMI costs and more scrutiny from lenders, getting a mortgage with a 5% deposit means having a smaller deposit.
-This means borrowing more money and therefore paying more interest.
+Aside from LMI costs and more scrutiny from lenders, getting a mortgage with a 5% deposit means you're borrowing more money and therefore paying more interest.
+It means your repayments will be higher than if you had a higher deposit.
+This is why banks assess these applications so much more diligently, because the risk of you being unable to repay is higher,

 It also means having less equity in your property, which is potentially risky if your property falls in value and you can't repay your mortgage.